 - An exhibition, talks, workshops and events centred around Islington Museum and Islington’s Cat and Mouse Library

-- Our resident artist, Hannah Hull, will hold workshops in the community to understand what the prison’s closure means for the local area and has written songs for an EP, ‘DIRT’ and booklet of poetry in response to the oral histories.
+- Our resident artist, Hannah Hull has written an EP, ‘DIRT’ and booklet of poetry in response to the oral histories.
+She has led workshops in the community to understand what the prison’s closure means for the local area and to share her creative interpretations with the public.